 LA Foodscapes

-LA FOODSCAPES: Conversations at the Intersection of Food, People and the Land
+LA Foodscapes: Conversations at the Intersection of Food, People and the Land

 This event series, hosted by the Los Angeles Food Policy Council, is designed to catalyze transformative action within LA's diverse food ecosystem.
 As a backbone organization, LAFPC collaborates with a multitude of sector organizations on various topics that contribute to food equity.
 We aim to bridge community-based organizations with elected offices, fostering meaningful conversations that not only provoke thought but also lead to actionable next steps.